Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • First, quit QuickBooks from all the computers connected to your network.

 • Go to the Start menu window.
-And search File Explorer and open it.
+Search File Explorer and open it.

 • Look for the My Computer or “This PC”. and go to C: drive\system32\etc\hosts

-• Open host file, and choose open with notepad.
+• Open the host file, and choose Open with Notepad.

-• On the bottom of the host file, insert the Linux server IP address and after use Tab key for space instead of the spacebar and enter type also your Linux server name.
+• On the bottom of the host file, insert the Linux server IP address, and after use the Tab key for space instead of the spacebar and enter your Linux server name.

-• Choose File and Save the host file and close Notepad.
+• Choose File Save the host file and close Notepad.

 Try to open your company file.
 Hope now everything will be working fine.